Work with configuration profiles in macOS Server

 You can use Apple Configurator 2 to add device configuration profiles to iPhone, iPad, iPod touch and Apple TV.
 To add device or user configuration profiles containing macOS-specific settings, use Profile Manager, in Server or a third-party mobile device management (MDM) solution.

 Note: Apple Configurator 2 installs device configuration profiles automatically.
 After you’ve enrolled in Profile Manager or a third-party MDM solution, updated configuration profiles can be sent to devices.

 Except for changing passwords, users generally can’t change settings that are defined in a configuration profile.
 Accounts configured by a profile can be removed only by deleting the profile.
 Doing so may prevent the device from being used in your organization until the profile is reinstalled.
 For example, removing a profile may prevent the user from accessing the network, receiving mail, and creating events using their Calendar app.
-You can also supervise iOS and tvOS devices, to prevent any user from removing the configuration profile.
+You can also supervise iOS, iPadOS, and tvOS devices, to prevent any user from removing the configuration profile.

-Important: If the user knows the passcode, iOS devices that aren’t supervised can have profiles removed, even if the option is set to Never in the General settings. macOS profiles can be removed if the user knows an administrator’s name and password.
+Important: If the user knows the passcode, iOS and iPadOS devices that aren’t supervised can have profiles removed, even if the option is set to Never in the General settings. macOS profiles can be removed if the user knows an administrator’s name and password.